lokeswar-28/Doodle-Paint-App/README.md

 ❌ While using zoom in and zoom out the original position of the drawings in the canvas cannot be got

 ❌ When the canvas is colored and you want to change the color in the midst of drawing and you have used eraser, the path of the eraser will appear.
-You can change the canvas color, draw, erase and after saving, give the clear button and then change the canvas to while.
-Henceforth working with one particular color will lead to any issue
+You can change the canvas color, draw, erase and after saving, give the clear button and then change the canvas to white.
+Henceforth working with one particular color will not lead to any issue

 ## Credits